MDIL-SNU/SIMPLE-NN_v2/README.md

 4 1 1 6.0 0.089277 1.0 -1.0
 ```

-First one indicates the type of symmetry function.
-Currently G2, G4 and G5 is available.
+First column indicates the type of symmetry function.
+Currently 2, 4 and 5 are available.

-Second and third indicates the type index of neighbor atoms which starts from 1.
-For radial symmetry function, 1 neighbor atom is need to calculate the symmetry function value.
-Thus, third parameter is set to zero.
-For angular symmtery function, 2 neighbor atom is needed.
-The order of second and third do not affect to the calculation result.
+Second and third columns indicate the type index of atoms which starts from 1.
+The radial symmetry function (type 2) requires only one neighbor atom, so that third column is set to zero.
+The angular symmtery function (type 4 and 5) needs two neighbor atom.

-Fourth one means the cutoff radius for cutoff function.

-The remaining parameters are the coefficients applied to each symmetry function.
+The remaining parameters represent cutoff distance, &eta, &zeta, and &lambda in the symmetry function.

 ### structure_list
 structure_list contains the path of reference data.
 The format is described below: